brunohjs/rasa-model-report/README.md

   />
 </a>

-<p>Simple add-on that generates training model health reports for your Rasa projects.</p>
+<h3>Simple add-on that generates training model health reports for your Rasa projects.</h3>

 <br />